Ruckusist/DeskApp/README.md

         - Further Mouse support.
 Mouse handling is now passed to the module, and it is useable. but it is far from clean/good.

-        - further draw support. the logic class has draw functions in there. those functions to redraw the screen should either be in the frontend class, as an extention, or in a intermediate class that can redraw any prebuilt setup of screen.
+        x further draw support. the logic class has draw functions in there. those functions to redraw the screen should either be in the frontend class, as an extention, or in a intermediate class that can redraw any prebuilt setup of screen.

-        - remove all the parts from the screen by toggle.
+        x remove all the parts from the screen by toggle. x !!
-         - !!
 Also i want to be able to start with the visibility of everything turned off. so the module is full screen.
-            [ ] Toggle Menu.
+            [x] Toggle Menu.
-            [ ] Toggle Header.
+            [x] Toggle Header.
-            [ ] Toggle Meta.
+            [x] Toggle Meta.
-            [ ] Toggle Footer.
+            [x] Toggle Footer.
-            [ ] Toggle Messages.
+            [x] Toggle Messages.

-        - Fullsceen messages, full screen module page.
+        x Fullsceen messages, full screen module page.

     [ ] Reproduce all this work in other programming languages.
 I have heard a legend of a javascript module that if you write the code out in their